-Part One and Annex B of KCSiE 2023 and Section A Range of Safeguarding Issues that Need to be Considered provide further information on and the types of abuse and a range of specific safeguarding issues.
-Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in this policy and speak with the DSL or a deputy.
+- 113. Part One and Annex B of KCSiE 2024 and Section A Range of Safeguarding Issues that Need to be Considered provide further information on and the types of abuse and a range of specific safeguarding issues. - 114.
+All staff are made aware of the possible indicators of abuse, exploitatnation and negkact and how to respond to concerns and allegations and information shared, following the identified procedures. - 115.
 Staff are aware that some children have an increased risk of abuse, both online and offline, as listed below.